AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning

-As DLG stands as a pioneering work in the GI field, laying the foundation for the development of $\textbf{RAF-GI}$, we incorporate the $\hat x$ of DLG into subsequent experimental comparisons, consistent with the experimental setup in GradInversion~\cite{yin2021see}.
-GGI~\cite{geiping2020inverting} and $\textbf{RAF-GI}$ utilize cosine similarity as the loss function.
-GradInversion achieves state-of-the-art GI results using the same model architecture and dataset as $\textbf{RAF-GI}$.
-Consequently, our comparative analysis encompasses the evaluation of visual and numerical outcomes among DLG, GGI, GradInversion~\cite{zhu2019deep,geiping2020inverting,yin2021see}, and $\textbf{RAF-GI}$.
-To address the mismatch between $\hat y$ and $x$ in large batch sizes, we sort $\hat y$ in ascending order, following the approach used in GradInversion\footnote{As the code for GradInversion is not publicly available, we utilize the open-source code~\cite{Hideaki_AIJack_2023} for simulation.}.
+As DLG~\cite{zhu2019deep} is a pioneering work in iteration-based GIAs, GGI~\cite{geiping2020inverting} utilizes cosine similarity as the loss function, which is the same as $\textbf{AFGI}$.
+Additionally, ROG~\cite{yue2023gradient} achieves state-of-the-art GIA results on the ImageNet dataset.
+Consequently, we perform a comparative analysis of visual and numerical outcomes among DLG, GGI, ROG, and $\textbf{AFGI}$.
+To address the mismatch between $\hat{y}$ and $x$ in large batch sizes, we sort $\hat{y}$ in an ascending order, following settings the same as those in GradInversion~\cite{yin2021see}.
+The $MI$ for each strategy is set according to their respective previous studies.
+Visual representations of all $\hat{x}$ are presented in Fig.~\ref{fig:fig 3}.

-Experiments are initially conducted with a batch size of 1 under various strategies, including $\textbf{RAF-GI}$, DLG~\cite{zhu2019deep}, GGI~\cite{geiping2020inverting}, and GradInversion~\cite{yin2021see}.
-The $MI$ for each strategy is set to 10K to monitor model convergence speed, and visual representations of all $\hat x$ are generated and presented in Figure~\ref{fig:fig 3}.
-Due to hardware limitations, the group number for all GradInversion experiments in this study is set to 3, a reduction from the original 10 specified in the reference paper~\cite{yin2021see}.